 Study Abroad staff who coordinate study abroad programs routinely offer the following assistance: creation and processing of applications, finalization and oversight of the program budget, student billing, disbursal of program funds, guidance for program directors, a general pre-departure orientation for all study abroad students, processing of grades and student program evaluations.
 Additional support from Study Abroad may be available if prearranged.

 The following documents are provided to assist University of Iowa faculty in the design and implementation of a study abroad program.
-Proposals are currently being accepted for the Summer 2015 session or later.
+Proposals are accepted on a rolling basis.
 It is not possible to plan a new program without at least a year lead time.